Wiise Privacy Policy

 A web beacon is a small image file on a web page that can be used to collect certain information from your computer, such as an IP address, the time the content was viewed, a browser type, and the existence of cookies previously set by the same server.

-Wiise or its service providers may use web beacons to track the effectiveness of third party web sites that provide us with recruiting or marketing services or to gather aggregate visitor statistics and manage cookies.
+Wiise or its service providers may use web beacons to track the effectiveness of third-party web sites that provide us with recruiting or marketing services or to gather aggregate visitor statistics and manage cookies.

 You have the option to render some web beacons unusable by rejecting their associated cookies.
-The web beacon may still record an anonymous visit from your IP address but cookie information will not be recorded.
+The web beacon may still record an anonymous visit from your IP address, but cookie information will not be recorded.

 In some of our newsletters and other communications, we may monitor recipient actions such as email open rates through embedded links within the messages.
 We collect this information to gauge user interest and to enhance future user experiences.